Riley Cooper

-Riley Cooper (born September 9, 1987) is a former American football wide receiver who played six seasons in the National Football League (NFL).
+Riley Cooper (born September 9, 1987) is an American former professional football wide receiver who played six seasons for the Philadelphia Eagles of the National Football League (NFL).
 He played college football for the University of Florida, where he was a member of two BCS National Championship teams.
-He was drafted by the Philadelphia Eagles in the fifth round of the 2010 NFL Draft where he played his whole career.
+He was selected by the Eagles in the fifth round of the 2010 NFL draft.

-Early years
+Early life

 Cooper was born in Oklahoma City, Oklahoma, the son of Larry and Monica Cooper.
 He grew up in Clearwater, Florida, where he attended Clearwater Central Catholic High School and played high school football and baseball for the Central Catholic Marauders.
-Cooper was a three-time all-county selection, received all-state honors as Looka wide receiver and free safety after his junior and senior seasons, and was his football team's captain as a senior.
+Cooper was a three-time all-county selection, received all-state honors as wide receiver and free safety after his junior and senior seasons, and was his football team's captain as a senior.
 Rivals.com ranked him as the tenth-best athlete in the 2006 college football signing class.
 Cooper was drafted by the Philadelphia Phillies in the 15th round (457 overall pick) of the 2006 Major League Baseball Draft.
 He did not sign with the Phillies because he chose to attend the University of Florida to play football.

 Cooper's younger sister, Lindsey, also attended the University of Florida, where she played for the Florida Gators women's soccer team.
 Lindsey is married to former University of Florida linebacker and current Detroit Lions linebacker Alex Anzalone.